U.S. Clinical Trial

 Find A Clinic Near You!

-What is the SBT777101-01 trial?
+What is the Regulate-RA trial?

-The SBT777101-01 clinical trial is for adults living with rheumatoid arthritis in the United States.
+The Regulate-RA clinical trial is for adults living with rheumatoid arthritis in the United States.
 The trial will test a new investigational cell therapy product, SBT777101, to determine if it can safely and effectively treat symptoms of RA in patients who have a history of inadequate response to therapies designed to treat RA.
 SBT777101-01 is not approved by the FDA for the treatment of RA as the safety and efficacy have not yet been established.

-Who can join the SBT777101-01 trial?
+Who can join the Regulate-RA clinical trial?

 Participants may be able to join the trial if they meet the following requirements*: